 What is it you want to see change in your life?
 What small, ridiculous, simple step can you take today?
 Seriously.
 I want you to write down that one step right now.
 Put a reminder in your phone.
 Start today.

 And Just.
 Keep.
 Going.

-Kat Lee’s book, Hello Mornings: How to Build a Grace-Filled, Life-Giving Morning Routine, releases December 5, 2017.
+For more motivation from Kat, check out her book, Hello Mornings: How to Build a Grace-Filled, Life-Giving Morning Routine.

 You May Also Like:

 Join thousands of readers

 where she shares stuff she either created herself or loved from others.
 (It can be read in under a minute, pinky-swear.)